fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-1/assignment-1.md

 Your submission will be graded according to three components:

+- Complexity and relevant of domain questions & abstract tasks:
+  - Excellent (A): The domain questions fully consider the complexity of the dataset.
+Abstract tasks effectively generalize domain questions, correctly applying the typology with insightful reasoning.
+  - Good (B): The domain questions are relevant and well thought-out, but may not fully explore the complexity of the dataset.
+Abstract tasks are mostly correct, with reasonable generalization, but with some missed opportunities for deeper abstraction.
+  - Poor (C): The domain questions are too simplistic or superficial, missing opportunities for deeper analysis.
+Abstract tasks lack coherence with domain questions or misapply the typology.

 - Design choices:
-  - Excellent (A): design choices are effective, visualizations can be easily read and understood.
+  - Excellent (A): Design choices are effective, and the visualizations are easily read and understood.
+Encodings match data types well.
-  - Good (B): design choices are effective, with minor problems.
+  - Good (B): Design choices are mostly effective, but there are minor readability or effectiveness issues.
-  - Poor (C): ineffective mark or encoding choices.
+  - Poor (C): Ineffective mark or encoding choices, leading to confusion or misinterpretation.

 - Creativity and diversity of visualizations:
-  - Excellent (A): largely original visualizations and designs.
+  - Excellent (A): Highly original visualizations demonstrating a broad exploration of the design space.
-  - Good (B): visualizations based on well-known designs, but with enough diversity to reasonably cover the design space.
+  - Good (B): Uses well-known visualization types but applies them creatively and with diversity.
-  - Poor (C): ineffective exploration of the design space, with simple visualizations based on well-known designs and very similar to each other.
+  - Poor (C): Relies heavily on basic and overly similar visualizations, limiting design space exploration.

 - Writeups:
-  - Excellent (A): detailed writeups, with reasonable justifications for all design choices.
+  - Excellent (A): Detailed writeups with strong justifications for all design choices, including insightful discussions on design trade-offs.
-  - Good (B): good justifications, writeups could be more detailed.
+  - Good (B): Writeups provide reasonable justifications but could be more detailed or critical.
-  - Poor (C): missing or incomplete justifications.
+  - Poor (C): Writeups are incomplete or lack sufficient reasoning.

 ----